Maggie Hassan: 2016 election

-Hassan was endorsed by the pro-choice Democratic political action committee EMILY's List, which also backed her two gubernatorial runs.
+Hassan campaigned on abortion rights, and was endorsed by the pro-choice Democratic political action committee EMILY's List, which had also backed her gubernatorial campaigns.

 Hassan endorsed Hillary Clinton in the 2016 Democratic presidential primary.
-She said climate change and reproductive rights would be her top priorities if she were elected to the Senate.
+She was scrutinized for evading a question about whether Clinton was "honest and trustworthy", only later correcting her answer to say that she was.